Priyankapopuri08/Phone-Pathology/README.md

 Installation steps and scripts to execute are uploaded in [https://github.com/Priyankapopuri08/Phone-Pathology/tree/main/peaq]

-**OPVQ**

-**Purpose:** OPVQ is a perceptual video quality metric implemented in the OpenVQ toolkit, designed to model human sensitivity to spatial and temporal video distortions.

-**Usage in this study:** OPVQ is used alongside VMAF to assess perceptual video degradation in screen recordings.
-Agreement between OPVQ and VMAF is analyzed to ensure robustness of observed intra-model quality trends.

-**Notes:** OPVQ is a full-reference metric.
-Using multiple perceptual metrics reduces the risk of conclusions driven by a single quality model.

-Installation steps and scripts to execute are uploaded in https://github.com/Priyankapopuri08/SmartphoneQualityAnalysis/tree/main/OPVQ

 **VMAF**

 **Purpose:** VMAF (Video Multimethod Assessment Fusion) predicts perceptual video quality by combining multiple elementary quality features through machine learning.